1788–89 United States presidential election

 Under the Articles of Confederation, which were ratified in 1781, the United States had no head of state.
 The executive function of government remained with the legislative similar to countries that use a parliamentary system.
 Federal power, strictly limited, was reserved to the Congress of the Confederation whose "President of the United States in Congress Assembled" was also chair of the Committee of the States which aimed to fulfill a function similar to that of the modern Cabinet.

 The Constitution created the offices of President and Vice President, fully separating these offices from Congress.
-The Constitution established an Electoral College, based on each state's Congressional representation, in which each elector would cast two votes for two candidates, a procedure modified in 1804 by the ratification of the Twelfth Amendment.
+The Constitution established an Electoral College, based on each state's congressional representation, in which each elector would cast two votes for two candidates, a procedure modified in 1804 by the ratification of the Twelfth Amendment.
 States had varying methods for choosing presidential electors.
 In five states, the state legislature chose electors.
 The other six chose electors through some form involving a popular vote, though in only two states did the choice depend directly on a statewide vote.

 The enormously popular Washington was distinguished as the former Commander of the Continental Army during the American Revolutionary War.
 After he agreed to come out of retirement, he was elected with ease unanimously; Washington did not select a running mate as that concept was not yet developed.

 No formal political parties existed, though an informally organized consistent difference of opinion had already manifested between Federalists and Anti-Federalists.
-Thus, the contest for the Vice-Presidency was open.
+Thus, the contest for the vice-presidency was open.
 Thomas Jefferson predicted that a popular Northern leader such as Governor John Hancock of Massachusetts or John Adams, a former minister to Great Britain who had represented Massachusetts in Congress, would be elected vice president.
 Anti-Federalist leaders such as Patrick Henry, who did not run, and George Clinton, who had opposed ratification of the Constitution, also represented potential choices.

-All 69 electors cast one vote for Washington, making his election unanimous.
+All 69 electors present cast one vote for Washington, making his election unanimous.
 Adams won 34 electoral votes and the vice presidency.
 The remaining 35 electoral votes were split among 10 candidates, including John Jay, who finished third with nine electoral votes.
 Three states were ineligible to participate in the election: New York's legislature did not choose electors on time, and North Carolina and Rhode Island had not ratified the constitution yet.
 Washington was inaugurated in New York City on April 30, 1789, 57 days after the First Congress convened.